-And blossing lilacs are all around.
+And blossoming lilacs are all around.
 I do not think I know any other place with so many lilac bushes.
-They have the same colour like the amethyst which has always been regarded as a symbolic connection between heaven and earth.
-Its violet colour is a combination of the red – representing the power of life – and the blue – the colour of spirit and peace.
+They have the same colour as amethyst which has always been regarded as a symbolic connection between heaven and earth.
+Its violet colour is a combination of red – representing the power of life – and blue – the colour of spirit and peace.

 The cemetery was in use from 1784 until 1874.
 It is possible that all of those who used to come here to bring flowers or light candles have also died out already.
 Never mind.
 Nature “lights” magnificent lanterns and chandeliers in the form of gorgeous white and pink flowers of horse-chestnuts which also blossom at this time.

 The enchanting cemetery is home to many important personages of Austrian history – authors, singers, architects, musicians, artists… Later their remains were moved to the Central Cemetery (Zentralfriedhof) but their gravestones remained here.
 However, here you can still find the final resting place of Wolfgang Amadeus Mozart.